jina-ai/docs/chapters/hub/publish-your-pod-image.md

 # Publish Your Pod Image to Jina Hub

-You can publish your custom executor pod to `jina` hub by simply contributing your pod files to the `jina` repository.
-This can be done by raising a PR with all the relevant pod files bundled as described below.
+You can publish your custom Executor Pod to Jina Hub by contributing your Pod files to the Jina repository.
+You can raise a PR with all the relevant Pod files bundled as described below.
 Jina's CI/CD pipeline will automatically use the PR to build an image and publish it to Jina Hub.

-## What Files Need to be Uploaded?

-Typically, the following files are required:
+## Required files

 | File             | Descriptions                                                                                        |
 |------------------|-----------------------------------------------------------------------------------------------------|